Skitij-Kumar/Car-Sales-Analysis-and-Visualization-Project/README.md

 ### For Excel files
 Step 1- Open main project file folder.

-Step 2- Download the excel car sales analysis and dataset folder files and open the downloaded files in excel.
+Step 2- Download the excel car sales analysis and dataset folder files and open the downloaded files in excel (or you can just watch 1 minute video using the given link in Demo section).

 ### For IBM Cognos dashboard
 Step 1- Double click on the pdf or png file to see dashboards.